Akihabara Is in a Perpetual State of Change

 Don Quijote Store

-The Don Quijote Store with the AKB48 above.
+Don Quijote Store with AKB48 theatre above.

 It makes me wonder about things.
 Will the otaku, often associated with the area, be affected?
 That is a possibility.
 Why?
 Over the last few years, buildings like Akihabara UDX and Akihabara Dai have appeared.
 They are big businesses.
 The corporations are moving in.
 People in business attire are a common sight on the streets.
 They might push a lot of smaller players out.